Sound like you?

-As Outreach’s COO, Anna leads all business operations including Sales Development, Demand Generation, Finance, Business Intelligence, Security, IT and Sales Operations.
+As Outreach’s COO and CRO, Anna leads all business and revenue operations including Sales, Customer Success, Services, Support, Finance, IT, and Legal.
 With a wealth of experience in finance and executive leadership, she specializes in accelerating high growth companies and has led startups through significant fundraising events.
-Prior to Outreach she served as CFO of Livongo, Senior Vice President at McAfee, and Partner at KPMG.
+Prior to Outreach, she served as CFO of Livongo, Senior Vice President at McAfee, and Partner at KPMG.
 There she was the Global Lead Partner on several premier technology companies, including Google and Intuit.
 Anna is a CPA and is Six Sigma Green Belt certified.
 When she’s not crushing it in the C-suite, Anna loves to travel.
 She has checked off a few bucket list items, including standing at the edge of Victoria Falls in Africa, scuba diving in Fiji and skydiving in Hawaii, but she asserts she is just getting started.

 As SVP of Customer Success, Mike’s business mantra is simple: to make customer relationships more meaningful, personal and productive.
 Affectionately known as “Zinne” to his colleagues, Mike comes to Outreach after a recent stint as VP of Customer Experience at Zendesk, where he ran Support, Customer Success, Solutions Consulting, Professional Services and Training.
 Prior to that, Mike held an executive role at Oracle, where he led a team of more than 120 in the company’s North American solutions consulting group.
 Mike brings a proven track record of building and deploying world-class customer success teams.
 He has successfully managed global customer success organizations, and thrives on delivering simple approaches to customer delight.
 While his passion is customer delight, Mike also has experience in a wide range of executive roles and is an asset when it comes to managing profitability and growth in SaaS organizations.
 Outside of work, he enjoys the great outdoors.
 Mike is an avid skier and loves summer water sports.
 You can also find him chasing around his two young children or hiking in the beautiful Pacific Northwest.